19hours/sg-statutes/Acts/Extradition Act.md

 Aiding and abetting, or counselling or procuring the commission of, or being an accessory before or after the fact to, or attempting or conspiring to commit, any of the offences listed in Part I.

+[32/96; 20/98; 25/99]

 Part III

-1. Abetment of a serious crime, where the serious crime is transnational in nature and involves an organised criminal group.
+1\.
+Abetment of a serious crime, where the serious crime is transnational in nature and involves an organised criminal group.

-[32/96; 20/98; 25/99]

 2. Criminal conspiracy to commit a serious crime, where the serious crime is transnational in nature and involves an organised criminal group.

 Note:

-The expressions “serious crime”, “organised criminal group” and “transnational” have the meanings given to those expressions in the United Nations
+The expressions “serious crime”, “organised criminal group” and “transnational” have the meanings given to those expressions in the United Nations Convention against Transnational Organised Crime, done at New York on 15th November 2000.

-Convention

-against Transnational Organised Crime, done at New York on 15th November 2000.
+[S 476/2007 wef 27/09/2007]

 SECOND SCHEDULE